mhvk/baseband/docs/baseband/install.rst

 Obtaining source code
 ---------------------

-The source code and latest development version of baseband can found on `its GitHub repo <https://github.com/mhvk/baseband>`_.
+The source code and latest development version of Baseband can found on `its GitHub repo <https://github.com/mhvk/baseband>`_.
 You can get your own clone using::